alphashack/gitban/README.md

 This will cause issue #47 to be assigned to you and set its state to ready.

 When commencing to work on an issue use the "action" command.
+(note that you action an issue without having to first take it)

     gitban action 47